wsvincent/djangox/README.md

 # DjangoX

-A framework for launching new Django projects quickly.
-Includes a complete user authentication flow: signup, login, and forget password.
-And easily extendable to include social authentication via Gmail, Facebook, Twitter, etc.
+A framework for launching new Django projects quickly with a complete user authentication flow, custom user model, and social authentication options via Gmail, Facebook, Twitter, etc.

 ## Features